arnauoller/fabric-samples/logging-system/README.md

     * But I think that for our system is enough

 # Done
 Employee:
 * terminateContract

+# Renaming
+* checkPaper to checkContract
-* Rename terminateContract for redeem everywhere
+* terminateContract to redeem

 Both:
 * checkContract: Message is required